Domain vs Hosting: Definition and Differences

 Therefore, you need to sync and point your domain name to your web hosting provider after you buy it.

-To avoid too much hassle, we highly recommended purchasing a domain name and web hosting from the same place.
+To avoid too much hassle, we highly recommend purchasing a domain name and web hosting from the same place.
 This way, you don’t need to worry about linking them manually, and you can start creating your website right away.

 Let’s briefly go over the steps of how to build a website with Hostinger: